 The subject of this compliance audit is the Performance Incentive Plan (hereafter "Incentive Plan" or "IPA") of Piedmont Natural Gas1 (hereafter "Piedmont" or the "Company").
-The TRA Audit Staff's ("Staff") objective in this audit was to determine whether the balance in the Incentive Plan Account as of June 30, 2015 was calculated in conformance with all terms and conditions of the Company's Incentive Plan2 and to verify that the factors utilized in the calculations were supported by appropriate source documentation.
+The Tennessee Public Utility Commission (hereafter the "Commission" or "TPUC")2 Audit Staff's ("Staff") objective in this audit was to determine whether the balance in the Incentive Plan Account as of June 30, 2016 was calculated in conformance with all terms and conditions of the Company's Incentive Plan3 and to verify that the factors utilized in the calculations were supported by appropriate source documentation.
 The IPA addresses sharing incentives with respect to the Company's gas procurement and capacity management activities, which are more fully described in Section II.
-After reviewing the Company's filing, Staff found two (2) errors.
-The Staff concludes that, except for the findings noted in Section VI, during the plan year under review the Company correctly calculated the benefits accruing to Piedmont and the ratepayers under the Incentive Plan.
+After reviewing the Company's filing, Staff found no material errors.
+Staff, therefore, concludes that, during the plan year under review, the Company correctly calculated the benefits accruing to Piedmont and the ratepayers under the Incentive Plan.